Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Evaluation

-\autoref{fig:dse_hw.pdf} presents results for various parallel strategies under different hardware configurations.
-We fix the network topology to an 8×8 2D torus, varying the bandwidth distribution across each dimension as well as the HBM capacity.
-The total bandwidth on each GPU are constrained to be the same for all setups.
-From the figure, we observe that under certain hardware configurations, the optimal parallel strategy shifts from pure data parallelism to hybrid strategies due to hardware constraints.
-This highlights the necessity of DSE, enabled by \sys, for achieving optimal deployment on specific systems.
+\fbox{ \parbox{\columnwidth}{ \textit{\textbf{Observation 2.} Optimal parallelization strategies vary with hardware constraints, not just model architecture.} } } \autoref{fig:dse_hw.pdf}\footnote{The x-axis represents peak memory usage; however, we omit the specific labels for simplification to focus on demonstrating the runtime.} presents DSE results for various parallel strategies under different hardware configurations.
+We fix the network topology to an 8$\times$8 2D torus and vary both the per-dimension bandwidth distribution and the available HBM capacity, while keeping the total bandwidth per GPU constant across all setups.
+The figure shows that, under certain hardware constraints, the optimal parallel strategy shifts from pure data parallelism to hybrid configurations.
+This underscores the importance of DSE, enabled by \sys, for selecting strategies that best match a given system’s hardware characteristics.